 Our Role

 This close engagement with the organization during the product lifecycle enabled our team to possess superb familiarity with the device and its data and at the same time developed a pathway that satisfied the FDA’s requirements.
-This working relationship also formed a partnership with these companies that enabled a close working relationship between our respective teams.
-This resulted in many PMA approvals for device number of companies in this competitive space, beginning with the first of multiple generations of the device.
-Because of the highly entrepreneurial nature of this industry, many individuals have worked with us on a serial basis – as they move on to new startup ventures they turn again to us to help with their needs as they start to contemplate trial design, FDA interactions and trial operations.
+This collaboration fostered a partnership with these companies, enabling close cooperation between our teams.
+This resulted in many PMA approvals for a number of device companies in this competitive space, beginning with the first of multiple generations of the device.
+Because of the highly entrepreneurial nature of this industry, many individuals have worked with Baim on a serial basis – as they move on to new startup ventures, they turn again to Baim to help with their needs as they start to contemplate trial design, FDA interactions and trial operations.